ABr-hub/Simple_MLP/README.md

 **<ins># 2.
 Gaussian Quantiles:</ins>**
  * **Problem**: This classification dataset is generated from a multi-dimensional standard normal distribution.
 The classes are determined by nested concentric multi-dimensional spheres, ensuring that each class contains roughly the same number of samples.
 These spherical boundaries divide the data into segments, or quantiles, based on the distribution's characteristics.
  * **Solution**:
    * *Logistic Regression*: Due to the non-inear nature of this specific classification problem the logistic regression classifier can not find appropriate decision boundaries to solve this problem.
-Due to the "symmetric" nature of the problem, the classification performance is arounf ~50%.
+Due to the "symmetric" nature of the problem, the classification performance lies around ~50%.
    * *MLP*:

 **<ins># 3.
 Circles:</ins>**